ragnar-lothbrok/pricing-service/README.md

 #For Debugging
 - Request Id is added as Part of Response in APIs.
 Which can be used to check the logs of specific API call.

+#Terminologies
+- Sale Price : Price on which we are selling Course.
+(Which will be shows on Description Page)
+- Price : Actual Price of Course (Base Price)
+- Total Price : Sale Price + Taxes (Which will be shows on Checkout Page)